Thailand: Swimming with Sharks on Phi Phi Island

 Demand for shark fin in Asia has long been considered the major driver for the overfishing, but the strategy highlights recent findings which show market demand for shark and ray meat is also significant, and on the rise.

 “The volumes of shark and ray meat traded internationally have doubled since the 1990s and are now considered as important as shark fin in driving overfishing of these animals,” Shark and Ray Initiative Leader of WWF International Andy Cornish said.

-The strategy was put together with research from six different international groups, including WWF and WCS and aims to have countries across the globe to take urgently needed actions prevent over-fishing.
-While the area around Phi Phi is classed as marine reserve, little is done to control the amount of boats which use the area or where they can go.
+The strategy was put together with research from six different international groups, including WWF and WCS and aims to have countries across the globe to take urgently needed actions to prevent over-fishing.
+While the area around Phi Phi is classed as a marine reserve, little is done to control the number of boats which use the area or where they can go.

 The species we observed need constant movement to stay alive making their perpetual, seemingly lazy movement was a delight to watch.
 There was no chumming the water or cages needed, the sharks just got on with the show as we floated above.

-As we made our way back to the boat at about 9am, having watched the sharks for about an hour and a half we spotted a large school of small juveniles scanning a rocky reef a few metres from us.
+As we made our way back to the boat at about 9 am, having watched the sharks for about an hour and a half we spotted a large school of small juveniles scanning a rocky reef a few meters from us.